Reid v. Covert

 Reid v.
-Covert, 354 U.S. 1 (1957), was a 6–2 landmark decision of the United States Supreme Court holding that United States citizen civilians outside of the territorial jurisdiction of the United States cannot be tried by a United States military tribunal, but instead retain the protections guaranteed by the United States Constitution, in this case, trial by jury.
+Covert, 354 U.S. 1 (1957), is a 6–2 landmark decision of the United States Supreme Court holding that United States citizen civilians outside of the territorial jurisdiction of the United States cannot be tried by a United States military tribunal, but instead retain the protections guaranteed by the United States Constitution, in this case, trial by jury.
 Additionally, a plurality of the Court also reaffirmed the president’s ability to enter into international executive agreements, though it held that such agreements cannot contradict federal law or the Constitution.

 Background

-The case involved Clarice B. Covert, who was convicted by a military tribunal of murdering her husband, a sergeant in the USAF, at an airbase in England.
+The case involved Clarice B. Covert, who was convicted by a military tribunal for the 1953 murder of her husband, a sergeant in the USAF, at an airbase in England.
 At the time of her alleged offense, an executive agreement was in effect between the United States and United Kingdom, which permitted US military courts to exercise exclusive jurisdiction over offenses by U.S. servicemen or their dependents.
+She was sentenced to life in prison.
+Her lawyers appealed the verdict.
+In 1956, a 5-4 decision resulted in the Supreme Court ruling against Mrs. Covert.

-The court initially ruled against Mrs. Covert, but changed its mind and issued a new decision in her favor after her lawyer, Frederick Bernays Wiener, famously made a successful petition for rehearing.
+The following year, Covert's lawyer, Frederick Bernays Wiener, famously made a successful petition for rehearing.
+In that interim, two justices from the initial unfavorable ruling retired; one of the replacements (Charles E. Whittaker) was not yet seated at the time of the hearing and so took no part in the decision, leaving the petition to be heard by eight judges instead of the usual nine.
+The petition was successful: the court changed its mind and issued a new decision in Covert's favor.
 This is the only time the Supreme Court, without a relevant change in its membership, has changed its mind as the result of a petition for rehearing.